[Moderate revision–posted 2/9/23 (replaces 4/25/18 edition)]

 (2) Agency resources must be separately accounted for in the University's accounting system and not commingled with other University funds managed by and/or allocated to the financial manager.

-(3) Goods and services purchased on behalf of the agency must comply with all University policy and procedures and be procured through the institutional systems.
+(3) Goods and services purchased on behalf of the agency must comply with all University policies and procedures and be procured through the institutional systems.
 Procurement policies are contained in chapters 72 and 79 of the University's Operating Policy Manual.

 e.
 Payroll expenses are not allowed.
 Faculty, staff, and students providing services to agency operations must be paid from a University source.